-This course will introduce students to the use of technology for organizing, analyzing, and managing information in health care settings.
-Students will get a better understanding of the roles of pharmacists in implementation, maintenance and use of informatics in the hospital settings (e.g., Electronic Health Record [EHR], Computerized Prescriber

-Order Entry [CPOE], and Barcode Medication

-Administration [BCMA]).
-Patient safety as well as benefits and current constraints of these systems will be explored.
-Systems in place to maintain confidentiality of health information in accordance with federal policies will also be discussed.
-Prerequisite: AS 723.
+This course will introduce students to the use of technology for organizing, analyzing, and managing information in healthcare settings.
+Students will get a better understanding of the roles of pharmacists in the implementation, maintenance, and use of informatics in hospital settings (e.g., Electronic Health Record [EHR], Computerized Prescriber Order Entry [CPOE], and Barcode Medication Administration [BCMA]).
+Patient safety as well as the benefits and current constraints of these systems will be explored.
+Systems in place to maintain the confidentiality of health information in accordance with federal policies will also be discussed.